Employee onboarding is a tough nut to crack.

 After writing a blog post about three companies who absolutely nailed it, we realised that we still had a thing or two to learn.

-Right on cue, the opportunity to sort this rolled right in: Jams, a two day out of office event where we work on whatever project we want.
+Right on cue, the opportunity to sort this rolled right in: Jams, our first company hackathon where we leave the office and work on whatever project we want.
 By the end of it, we had a Spotify jukebox, a print newspaper and, of course, a brand spanking new welcome centre.

 Here’s the story of how we transformed our employee onboarding in two days.